Kursha-2: Fire

 On the night of 2 August, an empty train came to Kursha-2.
 By this point, over 1000 hectares were ablaze and the fire was rapidly intensifying.
 As the fire intensified, it roared past Koltukhi.
 As a witness described, 'the forest was not burning, but exploding' and 'it sped through the forest with a tremendous roaring, and its speed was so high that barely anyone managed to escape'.
 The same source reported fire tornadoes and plumes of black smoke rising to huge heights.
 Other witnesses reported that the speed of the firestorm was around 30 km/h.
-But Koltukhi was spared- the field separating the village from the forest stopped the fire from reaching the village.
-That's when the villagers understood where the firestorm was heading.
-Straight at Kursha, which was 3 km away and surrounded by pine woodland.
+But Koltukhi was spared- the field separating the village from the forest stopped the fire from reaching it.
+That was when the villagers understood that the firestorm was heading straight at Kursha, which was 3 km away and surrounded by pine woodland.